galaxyproject/bioblend/docs/index.rst

 Getting help
 ============

-If you've run into issues, found a bug, or can't seem to find an answer to your question regarding the use and functionality of BioBlend, please use `Github Issues <https://github.com/galaxyproject/bioblend/issues>`_ page to ask your question.
+If you have run into issues, found a bug, or can't seem to find an answer to your question regarding the use and functionality of BioBlend, please use the `Github Issues <https://github.com/galaxyproject/bioblend/issues>`_ page to ask your question.